 Since 2000, ACOD has partnered with a New Jersey college or university to host this conference.
 Our conference brings together educators, students, business leaders, and community members to discuss issues central to educating and empowering leaders and emerging leaders in higher education and the workplace.

-We’re excited to announce our 2015 Host Institution is Ramapo College!
-“Diversity in Action: Moving Beyond Words”
+Our 2015 Host Institution was Ramapo College!
+The theme: “Diversity in Action: Moving Beyond Words”

-This year’s keynote speaker is Dr. Christopher Catching (R)
+The keynote speaker was Dr. Christopher Catching (R)

 Dr. Catching is a native of Newark, NJ.
 He entered Montclair State University (NJ) in the summer of 1995 through the Educational Opportunity Program, a program for first-generation, lower-income college students.
 Dr. Catching earned a Bachelor of Arts degree in History from Montclair State University and continued his education at New York University, where he earned a Master of Arts in Higher Education Administration.
 He started his career serving as Coordinator for Greek Leadership Development at Seton Hall University and continued his career at Rutgers, The State University of New Jersey-New Brunswick campus, where he served for nearly a decade in several roles including Assistant Dean for Multicultural Engagement and as an adjunct faculty teaching courses in sociology of education and women’s and gender studies.
 He earned a Doctorate of Education from Rutgers University in 2008.
 His doctoral research examined the racialized experiences of high achieving black male students in the U.S. educational system.

 The 2015 conference explored today’s most pressing diversity issues.

 The 2014 Conference was hosted by Kean University and addressed “The Changing Face of Diversity: Poverty, Education, Immigration, and Race.”

 The 2013 Conference was hosted by Montclair State University and the theme focused on access to technology, the digital divide, and preparing students for success in a global world.